Erwin-Schrodinger-Token/ewn-docs/docs/box-openers/box-opener-node-web.md

 # Run Box Opener Node (Web) 🌐

-Running the box opener node on the web is the easiest way to take part in the project without any installation.
+Running the box opener node on the web is the easiest way to run your Box Opener without any installation.

 ### Options